Natural methane on Mars: Stratospheric Observatory for Infrared Astronomy

 In 2016, the Stratospheric Observatory for Infrared Astronomy made spectral observations of the Martian atmosphere from Earth's stratosphere during the Martian summer in its northern hemisphere.
 When processing the data, care was taken to minimize interference from Earth-based methane spectral lines, and long observation times were used to increase signal-to-noise ratio.
 No methane was detected.

 ExoMars

 In 2019, the Trace Gas Orbiter on ExoMars reported non-detections of methane in Mars's upper atmosphere (5 km altitude), with an upper limit of 50 pptv.
 The ExoMars non-detections contradict the methane detections in Gale crater by the Curiosity rover.
-A possible explanation for apparently contradictory results relates to the timing of ExoMars measurements.
+Moores and coworkers in 2019 proposed that a possible explanation for these apparently contradictory results could relate to the timing of ExoMars measurements.
 ExoMars measurements occur in the daytime and report non-detections.
 Should there be high concentrations of methane at night, higher surface temperatures during the day could cause convection currents that mix and dilute methane with the bulk atmosphere.
 Extensive further search of methane by ExoMars reported non-detections, with upper limits of 0.02 ppbv.